 And now, with concerns growing over COVID-19 survivors still suffering long after an illness, there are fresh questions: How many so-called “long haulers” are there, and how is the condition affecting their ability to work, their employers and the overall U.S. workforce?

-Gopi Shah Goda, a senior fellow and deputy director of the Stanford Institute for Economic Policy Research (SIEPR), has some answers.
+Gopi Shah Goda, a senior fellow at the Stanford Institute for Economic Policy Research (SIEPR), has some answers.
 Applying rigorous science to the question, Goda and her coauthor, Evan Soltas, a PhD student at MIT, estimate in a new study that roughly 500,000 U.S. adults are out of the labor force due to prior COVID-19 illness.

 This information — and the research behind it — can shed light on the longer-term costs of COVID-19 illnesses, which may influence strategies that policymakers and businesses can take to soften the blow.
 For example, social safety net programs like disability insurance might need to be changed.
 Employers looking to reduce turnover and protect workers might readjust sick leave or take further steps to try to stem COVID-19 illnesses at the office.